 My experience photographing at The ShowboxSodo was pretty awesome.
 The venue was fairly large and roomy with an upstairs bar and VIP “stage lounge” that over looks the crowd.
 With the ceiling of wood, creates a nice acoustic.
 The staff was friendly, in my opinion, and as long as you’re not there acting like a dumb shit everything will be A-Ok.
 So thanks to the Showbox for hosting this stellar event.

 It was a true privilege to see these bands share the stage together.
-Sometimes the “cover” bands are over looked.
+Sometimes the opening bands are over looked.
 No one bothers to investigate the history that comes with some of these musicians.
-Not all cover bands are new or exactly the same.
-Which was not the case for the cover bands that toured with Alter Bridge.
+Not all opening bands are new or exactly the same.
+Which was not the case for The Cringe that toured with Alter Bridge.

 The Cringe is anything but “cringing” in my opinion.
 Exemplary guys with unique onstage performances lead by the charismatic lead singer John Cusimano, the, laid back in the cut bassist, Jonny Matias (aka Jonny Blaze, ex-Crash Moderns), lead guitarist James Rotondi (ex- Mr. Bungle), and Shawn Pelton (ex-Bruce Springsteen).
 They lead us with some of their songs off their new album, “Hiding In Plain Sight”, and we were treated to some amazing covers by Black Sabbath and Pink Floyd.

 I also had the privilege to meet James Rotundi when I saw him wandering about the venue.
 I walked up to him to let him know how amazing I thought he was and he was so humble and nice.
 These guys pack a nice swanky sound that is a little alternative meets The Beatles.